nishadobe/spppartnerenablement/M0/README.md

 ![MAMP Setup](./images/mamp_localhost.png)

-Click on 'My Website' to navigate to the La Boutique demo website.
+Click on 'My Website' to navigate to the Luma Telco demo website.

 You should now see this website: